-In all cases, students interested in excavation opportunities should consult faculty members and enlist their assistance in researching projects.
+Students interested in excavation opportunities should always consult faculty members and enlist their assistance in researching projects.
 The Department of Greek and Latin recommends that students, particularly those excavating for the first time, affiliate with field schools or excavations run by US universities.